 It’s not really exciting to invest for your future and it’s even harder to visualize what the future might look like in 20–30 years.
 We all live in the here and now and want to see instant results.
 With that said, let’s take a look at a few of the reasons why it may seem like your 401(k) is going nowhere.

 If you’re just starting out, then you literally are starting at zero.
 And, unless you’re making the maximum annual contribution every year, $19,500 for those under age 50 for 2020, it’s going to take a while to see any significant growth.

-However, you’re not alone.
+You’re not alone.
 Everyone had to start at zero at some point.
 Warren Buffett started at zero.
 Bill Gates started at zero.
 Mark Zuckerberg started at zero.

-From investing $5,000 a year with an 8% return, it takes nearly 25 years to get to $500,000.
+If you nvest $5,000 per year with an 8% return, it takes nearly 25 years to get to $500,000.
 That’s a long time!
-However, it takes less than 10 years at that point to get $1,000,000 and then only about another 4 years to get to $1,500,000.
+From there however, it takes less than 10 years for this $500,000 to compound to $1,000,000, and then only about another 4 years to get to $1,500,000.

 You must have patience.
 Investing takes time.
 To be honest, it’s not really exciting most of the time.
 As much as Hollywood or CNBC try to hype it up, it's really pretty boring if you're doing it the right way.

 Even if you don’t think you’re making progress fast enough, don’t stop contributing!
 Stick to the plan.
 You’re still going to need money to retire someday, so I’m not really sure why your plan would change.

 Often it’s outside influences that cause you to question your plan.
 If your goals haven’t changed then there’s no reason why your investments or the amount you’re contributing needs to change either.